Failzuma/Failzuma/README.md

 <p align="center">Passionate programmer, JRPG Enthusiast and a Technophile.</p>

-- 🌱 Learning C++ and ASM also Reverse Engineering
+- 🌱 Learning C++ and ASM for Game Developing also Reverse Engineering
 - 👀 Interested in game hacking and android modding

 ### 🛠 &nbsp;Tech Stacks